tsihang/ai-algo/ds/README.md

 ```
 You can access elements of a *tuple* using indices just like a list.

-The immutability of tuples is useful when you want to ensure that data passed to functions
+The immutability of Tuple is useful when you want to ensure that data passed to functions
  or shared between objects remains constant and unmodified.

-### Mixed Types in Tuples
+### Mixed Types in Tuple
 ```bash
 tuple = ('a', 'b', 'c', 'd', 'e', 'f', 'g', 'h', 'i', 'j', 1)
 ```

-## Sets
+## Set
-Sets, are mutable, unordered sequences of *unique elements*.
-In fact, a set is a lot like a mathematical set because it doesn’t hold duplicate values.
+The *Set*, are mutable, unordered sequences of *unique elements*.
+In fact, a Set is a lot like a mathematical Set because it doesn’t hold duplicate values.

 ```bash
 set = {'a', 'b', 'c', 'd', 'e', 'f', 'g', 'h', 'i', 'j'}
 ```

-## Dictionaries
+## Dictionary
-A dictionary in Python holds `key-value` pairs, but you’re not allowed to use an unhashable item
+A Dictionary in Python holds `key-value` pairs, but you’re not allowed to use an unhashable item
 as a key.
-The primary difference between a dictionary and a set is the fact that it holds *key-value* pairs instead of single values.
+The primary difference between a Dictionary and a Set is the fact that it holds *key-value* pairs instead of single values.

 ```bash
 dict = {'a': 1, 'b': 2, 'c': 3, 'd': 4, 'e': 5, 'f': 6, 'g': 7, 'h': 8, 'i': 9, 'j': 10}
 ```
-### Mixed Types in Tuples
+### Mixed Types in Dictionary

 ```bash
 dict = {'a': 1, 'b': 2, 'c': 3, 'd': 4, 'e': 5, 'f': 6, 'g': 7, 'h': 8, 'i': 9, 'j': 10, 'l': true}
 ```
-Dictionaries can store values of different types, just like List in Python.
+Dictionary can store values of different types, just like List in Python.

 ## Reference